bsmg/beat-saber-community-wiki/modding/intro.md

 # Check out the code

 In the solution explorer, double click on `Plugin.cs` to open it up.
 You should see something like this.
+It'll look different depending on the template, but should look similar.

 ![Plugin Cs Example](/uploads/modding/plugin-cs-example.png "Plugin Cs Example")